Want to boost your brand visibility in AI models? Learn about our new GEO services

 #9 Traction and Milestones

 This slide should showcase all the milestones you have achieved and how your company has grown over the years.
-It's vital to show investors that investing in your company is not too much of a risk and that you will remain profitable or become profitable in the coming years.
+It's vital to show investors that investing in your company is not too risky and that you will remain profitable or become profitable in the coming years.

 #10 Funding Ask

-Before you finish your presentation, don’t forget to tell investors what amount you’re looking to raise and what you’d be using that amount for.
+Before you finish your presentation, remember to tell investors the amount you’re looking to raise and what you’ll use that amount for.

 Link that amount to specific needs such as new product features, marketing, or expansion.